savaged/BlackNotepad/README.md

 ## TODO ##

+* Finish find and replace (including filters)
+* Dialogs should not be modal
 * Font colour and family menu check marks are not updated at load
 * Focus on search text box on find dialog show
 * Title not updating on Save